JanHerca/urantiapedia/output/wikijs/en/book/Christianity/Pistis_Sophia/Book_2_90.md

 <small>Of the ascension of those of the Treasury into the Inheritance.</small>

-"And the seven **(192)** Amēns and the five Trees and the three Amēns will be on my right, being kings in the inheritances of the Light.
+“And the seven **(192)** Amēns and the five Trees and the three Amēns will be on my right, being kings in the inheritances of the Light.
 And the Twin-saviours, that is the Child of the Child, and the nine guards will bide also at my left, being kings in the inheritances of the Light.

 <small>Of their respective ranks in the kingdom.</small>

-"And every one of the saviours will rule over the orders of his emanations in the inheritances of the Light as they did also in the Treasury of the Light.
+“And every one of the saviours will rule over the orders of his emanations in the inheritances of the Light as they did also in the Treasury of the Light.

 “And the nine guards of the Treasury of the Light will be superior to the saviours in the inheritances of the Light.
 And the Twin-saviours will be superior to the nine guards in the kingdom.
 And the three Amēns will be superior to the Twin-saviours in the kingdom.
 And the five Trees will be superior to the three Amēns in the inheritances of the Light.

 <small>Of the powers of the Right, and their emanation and ascension.</small>

-"And Yew and the guard of the veil of the Great Light, and the receiver of Light and the two great guides and the great Sabaōth, the Good, will be kings in the first saviour of the first Voice of the Treasury of the Light, \[the saviour\] who will be in **(193)** the region of those who have received the first mystery of the First Mystery.
+“And Yew and the guard of the veil of the Great Light, and the receiver of Light and the two great guides and the great Sabaōth, the Good, will be kings in the first saviour of the first Voice of the Treasury of the Light, \[the saviour\] who will be in **(193)** the region of those who have received the first mystery of the First Mystery.
 For in sooth Yew and the guard of the region of those of the Right and Melchisedec, the great receiver of the Light, and the two great guides have come forth out of the purified and utterly pure light of the first Tree up to the fifth.

 “Yew in sooth is the overseer of the Light, who hath come forth first out of the pure light of the first Tree; on the other hand the guard of the veil of those of the Right hath come forth out of the second Tree; and the two guides again <span id="p163">[<sup><small>p.
 163</small></sup>]</span> have come forth out of the pure and utterly purified light of the third and fourth Trees of the Treasury of the Light; Melchisedec again hath come forth out of the fifth Tree; on the other hand Sabaōth, the Good, whom I have called my father, hath come forth out of Yew, the overseer of the Light.